Free Research Preview. DrugChatter may produce inaccurate information.

 What is Ezetimibe?

-Ezetimibe is a medication that belongs to a class of drugs called cholesterol absorption inhibitors.
-It works by reducing the absorption of cholesterol from the diet in the small intestine, thereby lowering low-density lipoprotein (LDL) cholesterol levels.
+Ezetimibe is a medication that belongs to a class of drugs known as cholesterol absorption inhibitors.
+It works by reducing the amount of cholesterol absorbed from the diet into the bloodstream, thereby lowering low-density lipoprotein (LDL) cholesterol levels.
 Ezetimibe is often used in combination with other cholesterol-lowering medications, such as statins, to treat high cholesterol.

 The Link Between Cholesterol and Diabetes